New Mexico authorities describe caregivers’ torture of disabled woman who died

 More allegations of possible abuse and neglect were turned up, and the state Health Department canceled contracts with four providers in the Albuquerque area.

-Luz Scott of Clovis, an acquaintance of the women, has been charged with false imprisonment and conspiracy to commit false imprisonment.
+Luz Scott, 53, of Clovis, an acquaintance of the women, has been charged with false imprisonment and conspiracy to commit false imprisonment.

-It wasn’t immediately clear Thursday if any of the suspects had a lawyer yet.
+Messages seeking comment from Daniel Lindsey, an attorney listed for Scott, were not immediately returned.
+Court records didn’t indicate whether Chacon and Hurtado had lawyers yet.

 According to the attorney general’s office, Chacon and Hurtado contracted with At Home Advocacy and three other contractors to provide supplemental care for the victim.
 They were receiving about $5,000 a month under the waiver program to care for her.